How I improved an inferential data analysis tool for pharmaceutical business analysts

 Attendees would be walking from booth to booth, so this new UI would have to grab eyes from a distance and keep them glued to the screen.

-I also wanted to cover as many competitor gaps as possible, since they would literally be in the same building.
+I also wanted to cover as many market gaps as possible, since our competitors would also be present at the conference and inviting direct comparison.

 Before